 - Throughout the modules, we emphasized keywords and ideas, using color and a variety of different font weights to create contrast

 - Icons were reused throughout to create repetition and further enhance the design and clarity of information

 - I selected images to not only reinforce text but to convey the key messages in the content

 DELIVER TIME-SENSITIVE INFORMATION/RESOURCES

 According to the National Institute on Drug Abuse, more than 115 people in the U.S. die after overdosing on opioids every day.
-The Centers for Disease Control (CDC) estimates that the total “economic burden” of prescription opioid misuse alone in the U.S. is $78.5 billion a year, including the costs of healthcare, lost productivity, addiction treatment, and criminal justice involvement.
+The Centers for Disease Control (CDC) estimates that the total “economic burden” of prescription opioid misuse alone in the U.S. is $78.5 billion a year, including healthcare costs, lost productivity, addiction treatment, and criminal justice involvement.

 When approached to design and deliver this course, time to market was critical.
 Ohio’s employers asked what they should do about the opioid problem in their workplaces.
 I started this project in mid-November and delivered it to the client on January 5th.
 A month after releasing this free resource, available to all Ohio businesses, the Opioid Toolkit received over 4,000 visitors and coverage in at least 11 news outlets!

 Do you need a similar course?
 If so, contact me today!
-I would love to work with you and your team to design and deliver training that not only engages your employees but helps drive change within your organization.
+I would love to work with you and your team to design and deliver training that engages your employees and helps drive change within your organization.